-Understanding entrepreneurial leadership and honing the necessary leadership skills are important to becoming an entrepreneurial leader, able to identify, address, and help solve complex problems with empathy.
+Understanding the entrepreneurial leadership mindset and honing necessary leadership skills are all important to becoming an entrepreneurial leader, able to identify, address, and help solve complex problems with empathy.

 “All entrepreneurial leaders are good opportunistic problem solvers,” says Jay Rao, Babson professor of operations management.
 He says entrepreneurial leaders are good risk managers, good at scenario planning, and prepare for eventualities and crises.
 “When there is great external turbulence and chaos, entrepreneurial leaders provide an island of certainty and calm for their employees and/or citizens.”

 Leadership can manifest itself in many ways.
-But, the most effective way to show leadership is by focusing on positive solutions, says Babson Professor of Management Nan Langowitz, the faculty director at the Center for Engaged Learning and Teaching.
+But, the role of a good leader is to focus on positive solutions, says Babson Professor of Management Nan Langowitz, the faculty director at the Center for Engaged Learning and Teaching.

 “We often hear advice to ‘lead by example,’ but it’s essential to ask what that example should be,” Langowitz says.
 “In today’s social media world of ‘brand me,’ leadership needs to remain focused on creating positive solutions that create true economic and social value.
 It’s the solution that should matter, not the leader.